 Mount Sinai offers a 403(b) tax-deferred retirement plan to eligible faculty.
-Investment options are available through three companies: Prudential, TIAA-CREF, and The Vanguard Group.
+Investment options are available through TIAA-CREF Group.

 Faculty should complete enrollment forms to participate in the tax deferred retirement plan.
 However, effective January 1, 2008 faculty who do not enroll by their eligibility date (as defined below) will automatically be enrolled in the Vanguard Target Retirement Funds for their employer contribution; they would then need to complete paperwork to select another investment company for the employer contribution.
 Paperwork is always required to initiate employee (individual) contributions.